Critical Thinking and Writing for Postgraduate Students

 What you'll learn

-The course will teach you to develop the critical thinking and writing skills you require to effectively analyse and communicate your research during your Ph.D. programme and beyond.
+The course will help you develop the critical thinking and writing skills you require to effectively analyse and communicate your research during your Ph.D. programme and beyond.

 Materials Include